empa-scientific-it/python-tutorial/README.md

 conda activate python-tutorial
 ```

-You can update the existing environment (that is, downloading the latest version of the packages) with
+You can update the existing environment (that is, downloading the latest version of the packages) with:

 ```console
 conda env update -f binder/environment.yml